 (5) An expelled member may be reinstated by a two-thirds vote of the members present and voting at a regular meeting provided the member complies with the requirements of the reinstating motion.
 The votes shall be by secret ballot.

 1. The RUG shall be governed by a Board of Directors composed of the eight elected officers, who shall also serve as its Executive Committee.

 2. The number of members of the Board may be increased or decreased, and member responsibilities established or modified, pursuant to the bylaws of the RUG as provided for in Article VIII, Amendments to the Articles of Incorporation and/or the Bylaws.

 Article V. Officers

-4. The officers, with the exception of the Assistant Secretary, shall be in general charge of conducting the business of the RUG.
+4. The officers shall be in general charge of conducting the business of the RUG.
 They shall meet from time to time as the Executive Committee when called by the President.
 A request for a meeting by any two officers shall require the President to call a meeting of the Executive Committee and to advise all Executive Committee members of such meeting.
 If the position of President is vacent, then a meeting may be called by the Vice President or any two officers.
 A quorum for an Executive Committee meeting shall consist of at least half of the officer positions that are filled (rounding down if necessary).
 When there is a tie vote on any matter before the Executive Committee, additional discussion by the Executive Committee shall attempt to break the tie.
 If the vote is still tied after discussion, the vote of the highest ranking officer present (ordered as described in paragraph 1 of this Article) is deemed to carry more weight and shall determine the outcome of the vote.

 5. Duties of officers: